sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

-tags = ["Monero", "Bitcoin", "Zcash"] keywords = ["Monero", "Bitcoin", "Zcash", "privacy", "efficiency"] description = "" showFullContent = false draft = false
+tags = ["Monero", "Bitcoin", "Zcash"] keywords = ["Monero", "Bitcoin", "Zcash", "privacy", "efficiency"] description = "" summary = "I take a look at how each of the three most recognized privacy approaches in cryptocurrency stack up in size, cost (in both money and time!), and throughput." showFullContent = false draft = false
 +++